eastmaels/steemblog.github.io/_posts/account/deanliu/2018-07-02_asia-blockchain-summit-july-2-marriott-taipei-day-1.md

 - - -

-This page is synchronized from the post: [Asia Blockchain Summit July 2 @ Marriott, Taipei - Day 1](https://steemit.com/@deanliu/asia-blockchain-summit-july-2-marriott-taipei-day-1)
+This page is synchronized from the post: ['Asia Blockchain Summit July 2 @ Marriott, Taipei - Day 1'](https://steemit.com/@deanliu/asia-blockchain-summit-july-2-marriott-taipei-day-1)